Climate Change Response

 ---|---|---|---|---|

-Policies and regulations | Subject to the Energy Management Act, 1% energy saving is required annually.
-The scope of carbon fee and carbon tax collection may expand. |
+Policies and Regulations | Under the Energy Management Act, an annual electricity savings target of 1% must be achieved.
+The scope of carbon fees and carbon taxes may expand. |

 |